CEatBTU/FGPU_RISCV_HBM/README.md

 (or the corresponding tcl script for your target board).

 > variable FGPU_master 16

 > variable FGPU_freq 250

 Both values have to match your newly created FGPU-IP configurations.
+If you are not using HBM, then ignore the FGPU_master parameter

 8. modify board/rocket-freq